moonsoo-choi/moonsoo-choi.github.io/onelightenment.md

 - (Richard Feynman) I would rather have questions that can't be answered than answers that can't be questioned.

-- (Unknown) Be careful what you wish for, because you may get it
+- (Unknown) Be careful what you wish for, because you may get it.
+	* I'd like to attribute this to St. Augustine, but it could be that many saints and non-saints shared this noble thought.

 ### Pre-2020s